jlperona-teaching/ecs390-fall19/seminars/week08.md

 # Week 8

 This week's focus is on criticism and feedback.
-We will talk about how to deliver criticism and what constitutes effective feedback, and tie that to the reading from last week.
+We will talk about how to deliver criticism and what constitutes effective feedback, and tie that to the reading for today's class.
 Finally, we will segue into a short introduction to emotional intelligence, which we will cover in more detail next week.

 The majority of the content for this week was derived from the [*MaGE* Resources](https://sites.google.com/mtholyoke.edu/mage-training-curriculum/home) provided by the *MaGE* Program.